Global Models for Time Series Forecasting: A Simulation Study

 Moreover, the PR(10) performs better than its corresponding local model AR(10) at the beginning lengths.
 Similarly, both RNN models perform better than AR(10) at shorter lengths.
-This obsevation demonstrates that although local models can be competitive in a heterogeneous series setting like this, they require sufficient lengths in the series for such good performance.
-If the individual series are too short for the local models, having global models, especially complex non-linear ones such as RNNs in a heterogeneous setting like this, which learn across all the short series together can be quite competitive.
-Friedman test of statistical significance for the MS-Het scenario gives an overall $p$-value of $\num{2.59e-10}$ in terms of the mean SMAPE values which means that the differences are statistically highly significant.
-Hochberg's post-hoc procedure by using AR(2) as the control method, gives the adjusted $p$-values shown in Table \ref{tab:ar3_ms_het_many_p_values}.
+This demonstrates that although local models can be competitive in a heterogeneous series setting, for that they require sufficient lengths in the series.
+Otherwise, having global models, especially complex non-linear ones such as RNNs in a heterogeneous setting like this, which learn across all the short series together can be quite competitive.
+Friedman test for the MS-Het scenario gives an overall $p$-value of $\num{2.59e-10}$ in terms of the mean SMAPE values which means that the differences are statistically highly significant.
+For the details of Hochberg's post-hoc procedure, refer to Appendix F.3.